Richard Marchant, Life President

 Samuel Marchant, Chief Operating Officer

 Samuel Marchant graduated from the University of Bristol.
 He had short-term internships at Christie’s King Street, Sotheby’s Bond Street and Christie’s New York in their respective Chinese Works of Art departments prior to joining Marchant in September 2015.
 Samuels role entails the business development strategy at Marchant, overseeing the operating functions of the business and buying antiques for the company.
+Samuel is currently on the BADA Council and is a Board Member for Asian Art in London.

 Laura Marchant, Display & Hospitality Manager